Sylvain Maréchal: Early life

 Born in Paris as the son of a wine merchant, he studied jurisprudence and became a lawyer in the capital.
-At the age of 20, he published Bergeries, a collection of idylls, successful enough to ensure his employment at the Collège Mazirin as an aide-librarian.
+At the age of 20, he published Bergeries, a collection of idylls, successful enough to ensure his employment at the Collège Mazarin as an aide-librarian.

 Maréchal was an admirer of Jean-Jacques Rousseau, Voltaire, Claude Adrien Helvétius, and Denis Diderot, and associated with deist and atheist authors.

 Vision

 He developed his own views of an agrarian socialism where all goods would be shared.
 In Fragments d'un poème moral sur Dieu ("Fragments of a Moral Poem on God"), he aimed to replace elements of practiced religion with a cult of Virtue and faith with Reason (see Cult of Reason).